 This speaker halved the size of the BB163, both making it more practical to move, and lowering the immense output to sane SPL levels.
 A single BB83 could still fill an entire large broadcast studio easily despite its lower volume.

-Over time the need for a Subwoofer to accompany the BB83 Prototypes, and as history repeats itself, a Subwoofer was designed but half as big as the previous attempt in the first PA system.
+Over time the need for a Subwoofer to accompany the BB83 Prototypes so a subwoofer half as big as the first PA systems was designed.
 This subwoofer used the same concept, but with different drive units, which dramatically improved upon the punch and clarity of the low end, without sacrificing that deep and rich voicing used on the previous Subwoofer.

 A friend of Buried Audio founder Tobias, DJ Clipping took the risk of using a friends small starting up Speaker Company to power his event "Prime Cuts: Last Slice"